 What should I say in my website terms and conditions?

-You can find our website terms and conditions template here.
-It includes a copyright notice to protect the contents of your website and a general disclaimer to help protect you from liability, eg in the event that someone using your site gets a virus.
-It also includes clauses to protect you from users that submit content to your website in an undesirable way (for example, if they submit material that breaches another person’s intellectual property or should have been kept confidential, perhaps on a comments section or forum part of your site).
+Our website terms and conditions template here includes a copyright notice to protect the contents of your website and a general disclaimer to help protect you from liability, eg in the event that someone using your site gets a virus.
+It also includes clauses to protect you from users that submit content to your website in an undesirable way (for example, if they submit material that breaches another person's intellectual property or should have been kept confidential, perhaps on a comments section or forum part of your site).